Muhammad Qasim (Mardan politician): Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-10 (Mardan-II) as a candidate of Muttahida Majlis-e-Amal (MMA) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-10 (Mardan-II) as a candidate of Muttahida Majlis-e-Amal (MMA) in the 2002 Pakistani general election.
 He received 69,726 votes and defeated Rahim Dad Khan, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly from Constituency NA-10 (Mardan-II) as a candidate of MMA in 2008 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-10 (Mardan-II) as a candidate of MMA in the 2008 Pakistani general election.
 He received 29,279 votes and defeated Nawabzada Abdul Qadir Khan, a candidate of PPP.

-He ran for the seat of the National Assembly from Constituency NA-10 (Mardan-II) as a candidate of Jamiat Ulema-e Islam (F) (JUI-F) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-10 (Mardan-II) as a candidate of Jamiat Ulema-e Islam (F) (JUI-F) in the 2013 Pakistani general election but was unsuccessful.
 He received 39,269 votes and lost the seat to Ali Muhammad Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He ran for the seat of the National Assembly from Constituency NA-22 (Mardan-III) as a candidate of MMA in 2018 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-22 (Mardan-III) as a candidate of MMA in the 2018 Pakistani general election but was unsuccessful.
 He received 56,318 votes and lost the seat to Ali Muhammad Khan, a candidate of PTI.

-He ran for the seat of the National Assembly from Constituency NA-22 (Mardan-III) as a candidate of JUI-F in 2022 Pakistan by-elections but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-22 (Mardan-III) as a candidate of JUI-F in the 2022 Pakistan by-elections but was unsuccessful.
 He received 68,181 votes and lost the seat to Imran Khan, the chairman of PTI.